LibertyDSNP/spec/pages/ActivityContent/Overview.md

 # Activity Content Specification
 __Version 1.1.0__

-Content references shared via the DSNP consists of URLs pointing to documents containing Activity Streams JSON objects.
+Content references shared via the DSNP consist of URLs pointing to documents containing Activity Streams JSON objects.
 For the purposes of the DSNP, restrictions are placed on the [Activity Streams 2.0](https://www.w3.org/TR/activitystreams-core/) specification.

 ## JSON-LD and Activity Streams

 All DSNP Activity Content is compatible with the [Activity Streams 2.0](https://www.w3.org/TR/activitystreams-core/) specification.
 While there are some DSNP extensions, they are guaranteed to use non-colliding terms.
-Therefore, we set the JSON-LD `@context` field to `https://www.w3.org/ns/activitystreams` according to [Activity Streams 2.0 §2.1](https://www.w3.org/TR/activitystreams-core/#jsonld).
+Therefore, the JSON-LD `@context` field is set to `https://www.w3.org/ns/activitystreams` according to [Activity Streams 2.0 §2.1](https://www.w3.org/TR/activitystreams-core/#jsonld).

 ## Core Activity Content Types

-DSNP uses only the following content types at the root level.
+DSNP uses only the following content types at the root level:

 | Name | Description | DSNP Announcements |
 | ---- | ----------- | -------------------- |